logo for smoker-cooking.com

 by: Anonymous

-I am smoking a 10 pound loin today i will somke it at 225 until internal temp reaches 145 or 150 then will wrap in foil and smoke until 160-165 this process will take about 5 and a half hours.wraping in foil will bring the juices out.another trick i know before wrapping in foil,put some cinnamon apple sauce on it.this will make it really tender.gives a good taste.
+I am smoking a 10 pound loin today.
+I will smoke it at 225˚ until internal temp reaches 145˚ or 150˚ then will wrap in foil and smoke until 160-165 degrees.
+This process will take about 5 and a half hours.

 Low then high?